kiedtl/gfetch/ONEFETCH.md

 On the other hand, `gfetch` was designed for fetching information.
 I don't want you to wait while the you fetches all the information before printing it, I want it now!
-Start showing me the info now!
 And when you do, I don't want a huge 40-column ASCII art with the logo of the language I'm using.
 I already know what language it's written in, and even if I didn't, the `Language` field is quite enough.
 And BTW, let me display my *own* info fields when I want to.
 The default ASCII can be ugly, I don't care, because I want to see the info, not the art.

 #### *This document is a work in progress.*